jdittrich/userNeedResearchBook/text/communicateResults.md

 ![a page spread from a report](images/exampleWrittenReport.png)

 There are lots of books which explain how to write concise and easy-to-get text.
-The most efficient guide I know was given by George Orwells in »Politics and the English Language« – I quote:
+The most efficient guide I know was given by George Orwells in “Politics and the English Language”—I quote:

 > 1. Never use a metaphor, simile or other figure of speech which you are used to seeing in print.